UniversityOfHelsinkiCS/kurki/README.md

 **Step 3:** `scripts/local-db-setup.sh`.
 This seeds the database.

+**Step 4:** See that the application works in [http://localhost:3003/servlet/index](http://localhost:3003/servlet/index).

+**If something is broken see the next section and restart from Step 1**

+After initial setup:

+You can use `./run.sh kurki up` to run kurki. `./run.sh updater up` to run updater.
+Or `./run.sh both up` to run both.
+Use `./run.sh both down` to run them down.

 Now you can find "loginas" service from [http://localhost:3003/servlet/index](http://localhost:3003/servlet/index) and you can switch the user you're logged in as from `login/index.js`, or by visiting [http://localhost:3003/uid/mluukkai](http://localhost:3003/uid/mluukkai) where the last parameter is the uid.
 After changing you will need to press logout in kurki as it has its own session.

-**If something is broken see the next section and restart from step 1**

 # Something broken locally #

 Data is saved in `./oracle_data` so removing that will reset the oracle database.
 Recreating it will take a long time, but if it's not destroyed the startup time will be quicker.

-Use `./run morning` to reset everything.
+Use `./run.sh morning` to reset everything.
 This will remove the `oracle_data` as well as all images, volumes and containers in this project.
+Then start from **Step 1**

 # Updater #